 This selection of courses is located near the Otter Trail and Lake Country scenic byways, popular lake areas with excellent golf.
-In Battle Lake, Balmoral Golf Course's record is 64, so take a shot at that.
+In Battle Lake, Balmoral Golf Course's record is a blistering 64, so have fun trying to card a score that low.
 Savor the woods and water at Blueberry Pines in Menahga, designed by former PGA Tour player and Minnesota native Joel Goldstrand.
 Both Longbow and Tianna are neat tracks in Walker, and the 27 holes at Perham Lakeside Golf Club provide a topographic mix that administers every type of golf test.

 Minnesota River Valley

 Shoreland Country Club in St. Peter presents itself where the Minnesota River Valley Scenic Byway turns from south to west.
-It’s a short par 69 with seven par 3s, views of the river valley and routes along Lake Emily.
+It’s a short par-69 with seven par-3s, views of the river valley and routes along Lake Emily.
+Le Sueur’s course is relatively short by today’s standards but compensates with pesky hillside lies.
 Mankato offers two courses on this trail.
 One, North Links, boasts a large driving range and two practice holes.
-Thirsty New Ulm Country Club patrons can opt for après golf at the Schell’s Brewery or Morgan Creek Vineyard, and then peruse the town’s Germanic ﬂavor.
+Thirsty New Ulm Country Club patrons can opt for apres golf at the nearby Schell’s Brewery or Morgan Creek Vineyards, and then peruse the town’s Germanic ﬂavor.

 True to its moniker, this trail rides along the Mississippi River with the river bluffs on its wing, along the southern stretch of Minnesota's Great River Road.
 It begins with three courses in Hastings, which lies at the confluence of the St. Croix and Mississippi rivers.
-At Red Wing, the Red Wing Country Club and the two courses at Mississippi National are the golf options.
+In Red Wing, the Red Wing Golf Club and the two courses at Mississippi National are championship golf options.
 Just down shore, Mount Frontenac Golf Course tracks up and down the bluff, where deer are plentiful.